ClementNerma/Rave/docs/books/hybrid.md

 yarn install-tools # NPM: `npm run install-tools`
 ```

-_NOTE :_ As this program installs the tools on your computer, you may be asked for the **root** password on Linux systems.
+_NOTE :_ As this program installs the tools on your computer, you may have to run the `install-tools` command with `sudo` on Linux systems.

 To check if all the tools were correctly installed, simply run this command in a terminal: